jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 Perp Keepers also utilize Pyth:

-- As a reference price check (sanity check) against our the Dove Oracle, ensuring that the deviation is not too big.
+- As a reference price check (sanity check) against the Dove Oracle, ensuring that the deviation is not too big.
 - As a fallback price if our oracle's prices are stale.

 This way, Jupiter Perps benefits from our oracle while still being able to rely on Pyth as a supporting oracle.